Rosalyn Carson-DeWitt, MD

 General recommendations for treating diarrhea include:

 Plain water will not replace the electrolytes lost through diarrhea.
 For adults and children, look for age-specific oral rehydration solutions.
 Avoid fruit juices, soda, and drinks containing caffeine.
 For young children, continue with breastfeeding or formula feeding as advised by your child's doctor.

 Doctors differ in their approach to treating diarrhea.
 For example, your doctor may recommend that you:

 Ask your doctor which dietary guidelines you should follow.
 As your diarrhea subsides, your usual healthy foods can be reintroduced.

 Children should not be given medication unless specifically advised by the doctor.

 Diarrhea can cause severe dehydration.
 You may need to be hospitalized.
 Fluids will be delivered through an IV.

 To reduce your chance of getting diarrhea:

-Rotavirus is a common cause of diarrhea in children under five years of age.
+Rotavirus is a common cause of diarrhea in children under 5 years of age.
 There is a

 to prevent rotavirus.
-The first dose is given at age two months.
+The first dose is given at age 2 months.
 Make sure your infant has received this vaccine.